Clatters/Sibilla/README.md

 | OUTPUT BUTTON | Switch | B8 |
 | OUTPUT x1 | Voltage Output | C10 |
 | OUTPUT x2 | Voltage Output | C1 |

+_<sup>*</sup> Pin B10 is internally routed to a stable and protected 5V line through the jack switch in order to have a constant "Gate On" message for Sibilla's Drone Mode._